Justin Gnanapragasam: Career

 Gnanapragasam was ordained as a priest in April 1974.
 He then held various positions: assistant priest in Kilinochchi and Valaipadu (1974–75); assistant parish priest in Uruthirapuram (1975–76); and assistant priest in Ilavalai (1976–79).
 Between 1979 and 1980 he studied ecumenical theology at the University of Hull.
 On returning to Sri Lanka he served as parish priest in Mareesankoodal and vice-rector of St. Henry’s College, Ilavalai (1980–85).
 He was a lecturer at the University of Jaffna's Department of Christian Civilization from 1982 to 1984.

 Gnanapragasam then returned to the UK to study education science in Southampton between 1986 and 1989.
 He was then director of a group of state schools and rector of St. Henry’s College, Ilavalai (1990–94); dean of the Ilavalai Deanery (1995-02); visiting professor at the major seminary in Jaffna (1992-06); and rector of St. Patrick's College, Jaffna (2002–07).

 Rt.Rev.Dr.
-Justin Gnananpragsam is a scholar with litany academic qualifications specialized in the field of education had been the rector of reputed Colleges in the North, St, Henry's College, Illavalai and St.Patrick's College, Jaffna.
-During his remarkable period many students excelled in studies and sports and entered university an won soccer Champion trophies.
-He was a lecturer in Philosophy of Education at St.Francis Major Seminary, Jaffna.
+Justin Gnananpragsam is a scholar with litany academic qualifications specialized in the field of education and has been the rector of St, Henry's College, Illavalai and St. Patrick's College, Jaffna.
+During this period many students excelled in studies and sports and entered university and won soccer trophies.
+He was a lecturer in philosophy of dducation at St.Francis Major Seminary, Jaffna.